Sea cucumbers as food: Market

+It is also considered a delicacy in the northwestern Mediterranean, particularly in Catalan cuisine, often as an ingredient in rice dishes.

-Sea cucumbers are considered non-kosher in Jewish dietary law.
+Sea cucumbers are considered non-kosher in Jewish dietary law, since they lack scales.

 Culinary use

 Both a fresh form and a dried form are used for cooking, though its preparation is complex due to its taste being entirely "tasteless and bland".
 In the Suiyuan shidan, the Chinese Qing Dynasty manual of gastronomy, it is stated: "As an ingredient, sea cucumbers have little to no taste, are full of sand, and are fishy in smell.
-For these reasons, it is also the most difficult ingredient to prepare well."(海參，無味之物，沙多氣腥，最難討好。) Much of the preparation of sea cucumber goes into cleaning and boiling it, then stewing it in meat broths and extracts to infuse each sea cucumber with flavour.
+For these reasons, it is also the most difficult ingredient to prepare well." (海參，無味之物，沙多氣腥，最難討好。) Much of the preparation of sea cucumber goes into cleaning and boiling it, then stewing it in meat broths and extracts to infuse each sea cucumber with flavour.

-Chinese folk belief attributes male sexual health and aphrodisiac qualities to the sea cucumber, as it physically resembles a phallus, and uses a defence mechanism similar to ejaculation as it stiffens and squirts its own entrails at the aggressor.
-It is also considered a restorative for tendonitis and arthritis.
+In Chinese medicine, sea cucumber is considered useful for treating tendonitis and arthritis, along with functioning as an aphrodisiac, among other claims.
+Gamat has also been traditionally used by Malays for wound healing, painkilling, and the treatment of stomach ulcers.
+A couple of studies have found that sea cucumber possesses anti-diabetic and antioxidant properties.

+Following campaigns encouraging people to avoid shark fin soup, sea cucumber has become an increasingly popular replacement in China.